murchie85/OpenWeatherMap/README.md

 5. Account gets blocked for one hour if you exceed the limit, and another our for each call, then 24 hours after 4 calls ** BE CAREFUL **

+## PROJECT 1 Current Weather Processing

+PROGRAM: currentWeather.py
+Author: Adam McMurchie
+Summary: This program is designed to pull current weather data from openweatermap API.
+Transactions are only fired once per minute to prevent abuse of the free service and ensure that any interface built does not get blocked.

+PROGRAM FLOW:

+1. Import APIconnect program locally so that API key is used with calls

+2. Create and maintain a 'last transaction log file' which captures the date/time of last transaction and the transaction made

+3. Check logfile, if last transaction date > 1 minute, proceed with transaction else terminate program

+4. Get current weather function triggered to pull current weather for all selected cities

+5. Selected cities are pulled from a city.list.json file that is provided by openweathermap, as they advise.